 Grow up!
 Build an Edible Rooftop Garden

-I am smitten with award-winning landscape architect, Senga Lindsay’s, book on unique and urban applications of edible landscaping, Edible Landscaping: Urban Food Gardens That Look Great (Harbour Publishing).
-You will be too when you get a look at this wealth of information from the book from this project:
+I am smitten with award-winning landscape architect Senga Lindsay’s book on unique and urban applications of edible landscaping, Edible Landscaping: Urban Food Gardens That Look Great (Harbour Publishing).
+You will be too when you get a look at this wealth of information from the book in this project:

 The Edible Rooftop

 No ground to grow your edibles?
 Think up—onto your rooftop!
 If you don’t want to allocate valuable real estate to creating an edible garden but still want the pleasure of growing vegetables and fruits, a green roof may be the solution for you.

 Although green roofs have been around for centuries, the concept was popularized in Germany about 50 years ago.
 A green roof is simply a living plant cover on a structure.
 The most common example seen today is an extensive roof where sedums or grass are grown in soils 4–6 in.
 (10–15 cm) deep.
 Now with urban agriculture gaining momentum, a new type of roof garden has emerged—the edible kind!
 With less than 1 ft.
 (30 cm) of soil, you can grow most vegetables, herbs, and even some fruits on top of your house, shed or garage.

 B. Waterproof roof with drainage layer encourages drainage